naripok/express-oauth2-handlers/README.md

 An Express-like response object for HTTP invocations; `null` otherwise.

 `userId`
-_Datastore token-storage only._ A unique User ID specifying which user the auth client will associate with.
+_Firestore token-storage only._ A unique User ID specifying which user the auth client will associate with.

 ##### Returns
 A `Promise` containing a reference to the current user's authenticated OAuth 2.0 client.